 Finally, after over a month of formulating, I delivered a massage lotion that Zenana loved.
-The glide was perfect (oily enough to work with without being greasy), the consistency was there (not too thick or thin), and the scents were perfectly balanced (there was the signature blend plus lavender, citrus, fragrance-free, and a woody one that customers could choose from in their treatments).
-Now I was the sole supplier of lotion for the spa.
+The glide was perfect (oily enough to work with without being greasy), the consistency was there (not too thick or thin), and the scents were perfectly balanced (customers could choose from a spa signature blend, lavender, citrus, fragrance-free, or a woody one).
+I was now the sole supplier of lotion for the spa.
 I was thrilled.
-I bought a hot plate and pot big enough to make a gallon at a time, then I’d go through the process five times until I filled a 5-gallon bucket from Home Depot—one for each scent.
+I bought a hot plate and pot big enough to make a gallon at a time.
+Then I’d go through the process five times until I filled a Home Depot five-gallon bucket.
+I’d repeat the whole process until I had five gallons of each scent.
 At least once a week, I’d load up the car with the buckets of lotion, strap Oliver into his car seat, and together we’d go deliver the lotion.
-Before long, Zenana customers were requesting the lotion to purchase, so Zenana asked that I produce it in bottles in addition to the bulk.
+Before long, Zenana customers were asking to purchase the lotion, so Zenana requested that I produce it in bottles in addition to the bulk.
 I worked with my designer, Rick, to create co-branded labels that included both the Zenana and Schmidt’s names on them.
 This was an opportunity for exposure, and I was going to make sure people knew Schmidt’s was behind the product they loved.

 Then came more and more product ideas.
-Zenana loved having their name on the products and the fact that I was so willing to create anything they asked of me.
+Zenana loved having their name on the products, and the fact that I was so willing to create anything they asked of me.
 Each time I’d say yes, then figure it out.
 There were hand/nail treatments, salt scrubs, lip scrubs, glitter “pixie” lotion, foot cream, and more.

 To this day I have no idea whether I was earning a profit on the Zenana products.
-I didn’t maintain proper balance sheets, and all the costs just got rolled into my other Schmidt’s costs (which at the time was simply my and Chris’s shared checking account and credit card, with no separation).
+I didn’t maintain proper balance sheets, and all the costs just got rolled into my other Schmidt’s costs (which at the time were coming out of my and Chris’s shared checking account and credit card, with no separation of personal and business expenses).
 I was learning heaps, forming connections, and building up my experience and credit as a local business.
-In retrospect, I recognize that the gamble I took became a big stepping stone for me.
-But I also understand that saying Yes to a risky, and possibly costly, opportunity like this is a personal decision that every maker has to make for themselves, given the circumstances.
+In retrospect, I recognize that the gamble I took with Zenana became a big stepping-stone for me.
+But I also understand that saying yes to a risky—and possibly costly—opportunity like this is a personal decision that every maker has to make for themselves, given the circumstances.
 My advice is to crunch the numbers in advance, keep track of your time, and never do work that makes you feel miserable or taken advantage of.